ohler55/oj/README.md

  - Fixed mimic load when given a block to evalate.
 It conflicted with the new load option.

+ - Added a true stream that is used when the input argument to load is an IO object such as a stream or file.
+This adds about 5% overhead on top of the previous full load but allows reading of huge files that will not fit in memory and is more efficient on even larger files that would fit into memory.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).

 ## Description